Or send us an enquiry below:

 The primary legislation which governs at the centre of all of Australia’s workplace relations is the Commonwealth Parliament’s Fair Work Act 2009 (the Act).
 This item of legislation includes entitlements and regulations that cover all employees within the Australian workforce.
 As a business owner or employer, you are responsible for treating all of your employees fairly and issuing them with the correct entitlements as indicated in their relevant employment agreement.
 So with this in mind, it is important for you to be well aware and informed of any requirements and obligations under the Fair Work Act 2009.
 The Act includes all variances and instruments of employee entitlements and regulations, including the National Employment Standards (NES), Modern Awards, and Enterprise Agreements.
 These standards, Awards and agreements are mandatory and individual employment contracts cannot take away the minimum entitlements which are outlined in the NES or any corresponding Modern Award.
 You can find out more about Modern Awards here in Employsure’s full guide.

-Similar to a lot of other items of Australian legislation, the Fair Work Act 2009 is a complicated and long 542-page document which can be difficult for anyone to read through and comprehend.
+Similar to a lot of other items of Australian legislation, the Fair Work Act 2009 is a complicated document, over 500 pages long.
+It can be difficult for anyone to read through and comprehend.
 It is understandable then that business owners and employers alike are often confused by the difficult language.
 However, even though it is still a difficult thing to understand, the cost which comes with noncompliance to its contents can be significant.
 There are also frequent changes to the document which means that even if you think you are familiar with it, keeping up to date means regularly revising and understanding it.
-Some of these changes include updates to maternity leave, concurrent parental leave, changes to minimum wages and flexible working arrangements, as well as anti-bullying or harassment measures.
+Some of these changes include updates to parental leave, concurrent parental leave, changes to minimum wages and flexible working arrangements, as well as anti-bullying or harassment measures.

 There are two bodies which govern the oversight of the Act’s practical application in Australian workplaces.
 They are the Fair Work Commission and the Fair Work Ombudsman.
 These agencies work in tandem to administer, govern, and cooperate fair work within Australia and ensure that employers and business owners alike adhere to what is included in the legislation.